donno/donno.github.io/docs/_posts/2025-01-19-bom-solar-geoh5.md

 To sort it out I modified my code to add the four different permutations of the data with various flipping applied, which made it easy to figure out what I needed to do.
-It was a matter of switching between the data in Geoscienc ANALYST to find the one that was correct.
+It was a matter of switching between the data in Geoscience ANALYST to find the one that was correct.

 The code essentially looked looked like this:
 ```python